 You’ll need to make sure your bills are paid on time.
 You don’t want to run the risk of having any of your utilities turned off or get into arrears if you fail to pay.
 Make a plan with your housemates on how you’ll cover the cost and set up reminders so you don’t forget.

-If you’re an HSBC customer using an iPhone or iPad, you may be able to use a tool like Balance After Bills.
+If you’re an HSBC customer, you may be able to use a tool like Balance After Bills.
 It shows you how much you could have left for the month ahead, once scheduled bills (standing orders and Direct Debits) are taken into account.

 Based on your regular bills, Balance After Bills estimates what you'll owe for the month ahead.
 It’s then subtracted from your current balance to show you what you could have left.
 This can help you ensure you don’t overspend.